We Welcome Your Application to Join Us!

 After rafting on the American River, we’ll head south to Yosemite National Park.
 One of the oldest and most celebrated national parks, Yosemite offers a remarkable landscape of granite peaks; deep valleys; and vast, beautiful wilderness.
 While in Yosemite, we’ll challenge ourselves on hikes through the park’s historic and picturesque peaks, hiking alongside crystal-clear alpine lakes and colorful wildflowers to reach breathtaking views.

-11 nights of frontcountry camping.
+12 nights of frontcountry camping.
 Campground facilities will vary and may include flush toilets, showers, and/or laundry.
+Drought conditions in California may preclude the opening of shower facilities in some locations.

 Itinerary may vary by group and is subject to change.